 This is not service.
 It’s trading favours, a mostly unspoken but sometimes explicit deal, a quid pro quo arrangement.

-Unconditional service comes from the heart, analogous to unconditional love.
+Coming from the heart, unconditional service is unconditional love made manifest through generative action.
 It doesn’t make sense to the rational mind, the source of conditional, reciprocal service.
 But when we provide unconditional service, our faith — “a critical but curious mind’s readiness to adopt a reality model (even if provisionally) for which there is less than absolute, empirical proof” 1 — is vindicated.

 “Pay it forward is an expression for describing the beneficiary of a good deed repaying it to others instead of to the original benefactor.
 The concept is old, but the phrase may have been coined by Lily Hardy Hammond in her 1916 book In the Garden of Delight: ‘You don’t pay love back; you pay it forward.’”